Choosing a Telescope

 The smallest refractors, of 50 to 70 mm aperture, will show the Moon's craters and dark lowland "seas" (the maria), Saturn's rings, Jupiter's cloud belts and its four main satellites, some attractive double stars, and the brighter nebulae and galaxies.
 Small or medium-sized reflectors have apertures of 100 mm (4 inches) or larger.
 They will usually show fainter objects and finer details than small refractors.

 Although a small refractor may appear a good first buy, there is one very important warning.
 Some low-budget refractors are either poorly made or make misleading claims as to their performance.
 In the worst cases the telescopes may be useless for astronomy, even though their finish may be apparently good.
-These days, such telescopes are mostly found only in toy stores, but bear this in mind when buying for a youngster.
+These days, such telescopes are mostly found only in toy and catalogue stores, but bear this in mind when buying for a youngster.

 One of the main failings of simple lenses is that they produce fringes of false colour around objects, an effect known as chromatic aberration.
 A lens which is corrected for such false colour is termed achromatic so it is worth looking for this in the description, although it still does not guarantee good performance.
 Mirrors do not suffer from chromatic aberration.
-Most refractors sold these
+Most refractors sold these days do have achromatic lenses but the very cheapest, those costing under about £40, probably do not.

 If possible, make the following checks before buying a small refractor: